Carthus

 Alongside this brutality was a profound indifference to the divine.
 Conquest made Carthus extremely rich if the copious amounts of jewelry decorating its soldiers is any indication.
 And among these spoils of war was a holy sword stolen from clergymen he killed.
 Raiding a church of its relics and slaughtering its holy men would surely be sacrilege, but Wolnir clearly made no distinction between soldier or cleric.
 Recall that Carthus philosophy dictates that you do whatever to win.
 By that same token, whatever isn’t needed to achieve victory is worthless, and Wolnir had no need for the gods or their holy power.
 There was nothing they could do that he and his armies could not, so why pay them reverence?
 Combined with the lack of miracles in its arsenal, and Carthus probably wasn’t a very religious nation — although faith was at least required to perform all of its pyromancies.
 And again, the nation didn’t follow arbitrary rules which weren’t to their benefit.
 Whether you were king or cleric or soldier, all would be swept up in the fire of Wolnir’s war.

-Once his conquests were finished, all these countries were united under one crown with him as their “High King” standing above the previous.
-While some interpret the description of the crowns becoming one as literal, this seems unlikely.
-For one, the notion that Wolnir destroyed the actual crowns is challenged by the skull chalice, which retains a crown-like headpiece upon the noble king’s uncapped cranium — it even shares a similar style to Wolnir’s Crown.
+Once his conquests were finished, all these countries were united under one crown with him as their “High King” standing supreme over the previous.
+Some fans interpret the description of the crowns becoming one as literal, but this seems doubtful.
+For one, the notion that Wolnir destroyed the actual crowns is challenged by the skull goblet, which retains a crown-like headpiece upon the noble king’s uncapped cranium — it even shares a similar style to Wolnir’s Crown.
 Rather than crushing their crowns to dust, the description of his simply claims the conqueror to have destroyed the kings.
 Even if we do assume the crowns destroyed, it would be incredibly unlikely for a well-proportioned crown like Wolnir’s to be comprised of many others, especially if all the kings wore ones of similar size going by description of their “equal” bestowment.
-It is far more likely that the crowns becoming one is figurative for him uniting these various states into a singular empire, hence Wolnir’s desire to be a King of higher status, unequaled.
-His was thus fashioned in a similar style to the rest to reflect this supreme union in his rule.
+It is far more likely that the crowns becoming one is figurative, hence Wolnir’s desire to be a King of higher status, unequaled.
+His was thus fashioned in a similar style to the rest to reflect this supreme union of various states with kindred cultures in a new empire.

 Crown of Wolnir, High King of Carthus.